Obsessive Compulsive Disorder (OCD)

 What are the causes of OCD?

-The exact causes of OCD are yet not known, but there are some factors given below, which are thought to play a role in developing OCD:
+The exact Obsessive Compulsive Disorder causes are not known, but there are some factors that are thought to play a role in developing OCD causes.
+They are:

 Chemical factors in brain

 You can be at greater risk of developing OCD if there is a family history of this disorder.
-Researches have shown that if you, your parent, or a sibling has OCD, there is a 25% tendency that another immediate family member will also be having it.
+Research has shown that if you, your parent, or a sibling has OCD, there is a 25% higher risk that another immediate family member will also have the disorder.

 Even though a single gene of OCD has not been identified, OCD may be related to specific groups of genes.